Hello, Seascape Village.

 First stop was Mazu Seafood Goddess Restaurant, an Asian restaurant with two-storey dining area perfect for big gatherings.

-We sampled its French Beans with Salted Egg, Sake Tunaloin and Adobong Pusit
+We sampled its French Beans with Salted Egg, Sake Tunaloin and Adobong Pusit.

 Who would have thought that French beans and salted egg would go well together?
 We all couldn't get over the combination that as much as we wanted to control ourselves from overeating from the first stop, we finished this dish in record time.